 Now, more than twenty years later, that very same desire has motivated me to create this blog.
 The main topics will include:

-- Sexuality and aging, and our continued journey to retain and redefine intimacy after impotence
+- Intimacy and aging, and our continued journey to retain and redefine intimacy after impotence

 - Dealing with a diagnosis of Mild Cognitive Impairment, a condition I was diagnosed with two years ago, and one which also is laden with secrecy and shame.